-Preparing your child for toddler friendships
+Preparing children for toddler friendships

-Your toddler doesn’t yet understand friendship skills, like sharing, taking turns and solving problems.
+Your toddler doesn’t yet understand friendship skills like sharing, taking turns and solving problems.

 You can help your toddler start learning and practising these skills by spending time playing together.
 Through play, you can show your child how to be a good friend and play well with others.
 Try these ideas: